 The Hive is for children between 5 1/2 and 13, who work in small age appropriate groups.
 Unfortunately we can only accept children younger than 5 1/2 if they have completed Reception and are ready to start Year 1.
 We cannot be flexible in this area.

-Our Missions start at 9.30am and run through to 4.30pm.
-We also offer an extended care option from 8.30am through to 6pm for an additional £4 per session.
+Our Missions start at 9.30am and run through to 4pm.
+We also offer an extended care option from 8.30am through to 6pm for an additional cost.
 Click here for more information.
 Please note that we charge a £5 fine per 5 minutes for parents picking up their children later than 6pm, as we have to pay our staff extra time.

 Childminders, friends or family members that have been authorised in writing by you at registration to collect your child from camp are able to collect.
 We ask that all parents/ family members collecting children bring the unique booking ID number when collecting, in order to confirm that they are authorised to collect

 Children should come to Camp ready for an active outdoor day.
 We recommend comfortable, sporty clothes (i.e. tracksuit bottoms and trainers), as well as a waterproof jacket and sun hat or cap during hot weather.
 A change of clothes might be also be good if the weather is wet.

 Children should bring a healthy - nut free - packed lunch with morning and afternoon snacks especially if you are dropping your child off early or picking them up late.

 Refillable water bottle that the children can take out with them throughout the day (we supply drinking water for them to fill their bottles).